Audiences

 Clay Audiences is the unified data layer for your workspace.
 It combines your CRM, data warehouse, and third-party enrichments into one persistent profile per contact and account, updated in real time.

-Use it to build dynamic segments across millions of records, run automated enrichment and signal workflows at scale, and sync results back to Salesforce without managing dozens of separate tables.
+Use it to build dynamic segments across millions of records, run automated enrichment and signal workflows at scale, and sync results back to your CRM without managing dozens of separate tables.

 2. Create audiences — build dynamic segments using filters to target the right contacts and accounts.